Cleavage (breasts): Late modern

-The Flapper generation of 1920s flattened their chests to adopt the fashionable "boy-girl" look by either bandaging their breasts or by using bust latteners.
+The Flapper generation of 1920s flattened their chests to adopt the fashionable "boy-girl" look by either bandaging their breasts or by using bust flatteners.
 Corsets started to go out of fashion by 1917, when metal was needed to make tanks and munitions for World War I and due to the vogue for boyish figures.
 In New Zealand, the early appearance of décolleté clothes in 1914 was soon superseded by the "flat" fashion.
 Breast suppression prevailed in the Western world so much the U.S. physician Lillian Farrar attributed "virginal atrophic prolapsed breasts" to the fashion imperatives of the time.
 In 1920, paraffin was replaced for breast augmentation with fatty tissue taken from the abdomen and buttocks.

 In 1914, New York socialite Mary Phelps Jacob (better known as Caresse Crosby) patented the garment as "the backless brassiere"; after making a few hundred garments, she sold the patent to The Warner Brothers Corset Company for US$1,500.
 In the next 30 years, Warner Brothers made more than US$15 million from Jacob's design.
 During the next century, the brassière industry went through many ups and downs, often influenced by the demand for cleavage.

 With a return to more womanly figures in the 1930s, corsetry maintained a strong demand, even at the height of the Great Depression.
 From the 1920s to the 1940s, corset manufacturers constantly tried training young women to use corsets but fashions became more restrained in terms of décolletage while exposure of the leg became more accepted in Western societies during World War I and remained so for nearly half a century.
 In the Republic of China in the early 20th century, qipao, a dress that shows the legs but no cleavage, became so popular many Chinese women consider it as their national dress.

 In the 1940s, a substantial amount of fabric in the center of brassières created a separation of breasts rather than a pushed-together cleavage.
 In 1947, Frederick Mellinger of Frederick's of Hollywood created the first padded brassière followed a year later by an early push-up version dubbed "The Rising Star".
 In that decade, Christian Dior introduced the "New Look" that included elastic corsets, pads and shaping girdles to widen hips, cinch waists and lift breasts.

 Under the Motion Picture Production Code, which was in effect in the U.S. between 1934 and 1968, the depiction of excessive cleavage was not permitted.
 Many female actors defied those standards; other celebrities, performers and models followed suit and the public was not far behind.
 Low-cut styles of various depths were common.
 In the post-war period, cleavage became a defining emblem; according to writer Peter Lewis; "The bust, bosom or cleavage was in the Fifties the apotheosis of erogenous zones.
 The breasts were the apples of all eyes."
 Around this time, the American word "cleavage" started to be used to define the space between the breasts.